joshstrike/StrikeDB/README.md

 ## **StrikeDB**
 ### **Promisified server-side prepared statements for node mysqljs**

+Questions or comments can be directed to josh (at) thestrikeagency.com.

 **What:** StrikeDB is a set of wrappers to promisify node-mysql (mysqljs) functions, intended so you can easily use node-mysql with async / await.
 It also adds server-side prepared statements, and handy variable binding. **Additionally, it converts all =? or =:param bindings to <=> null-safe, and !=? or !=:param bindings to !(:param<=>val).
 Be aware of this behavior.** The goal is to make node-mysql calls a little more like the synchronous PDO model.
 It also has the advantage of being able to execute the same prepared statement lots of times asynchronously and awaiting all of them, which you can't do in PHP.

 **Why:** I've worked on PHP backends for the last 20 years or so.
 In the last few years I've done most of my client-side work to Typescript.
 But I only got around to messing with Node.js in the last week or so, with lots of time to kill in quarantine.